nick-youngblut/deltaGC/README.md

 __Main application: DNA-SIP (stable isotope probing)__

-## IPYTHON NOTEBOOKS
+## DESCRIPTION

-Describe the analyzses conducted in the paper:
+The notebooks describe the analyzses conducted in the paper:

 Youngblut,ND and Buckley,DH.
 Intra-genomic variation in G+C content and its implications for DNA Stable Isotope Probing (DNA-SIP).
 _In prep_

+These notebooks are in the ./ipynb directory. html versions of each notebook can found in the ./ipynb/html directory

-The perl scripts in this repo were used in the analyzses.
+The perl scripts & packages in this repo were used in the analyzses.

-The ipython notebooks are in the 'ipynb' directory.
+They are in the ./bin and ./lib directories (see PERL SCRIPTS below).

 A list of the accession numbers for all bacterial and archaeal genomes used in the analyzes can be found in the 'accessions' directory.

-## GENERAL DESCRIPTION OF THE SCRIPTS
+## PERL SCRIPTS

 These scripts are design to assess how GC content of DNA fragments governs the buoyant density distribution of these fragments in a CsCl gradient.